+We live in a beautiful world where we see wonderful views & special moments almost every second.
 And you deserve the best possible and most comfortable vision to enjoy even the smallest moments of your life.

 Whether you have a prescription or not, you may sometimes need the perfect eyeglasses to keep you going from morning to night and get the most of your life in front of the screens in today’s age of digital evolution.

-While the prescription type is typically as per your vision test, other things like tint & brands can be chosen as per your personal choice.
+Here are some of the other factors to consider before going for a lens (Refer to the screenshot below).While the prescription type is typically as per your vision test, other things like tint & brands can be chosen as per your personal choice.

+Kodak lenses can provide you with the richest, most vibrant colors imaginable.
 Kodak Precise is a premium enhanced progressive lens that has a wide near zone for natural eye movement, a smooth transitional zone & a clear distance zone.
 Kodak Precise Lenses offer clear vision at all distances.
 These are scientifically developed using a revolutionary new mathematical process called Vision First Design.

 KODAK Single Vision and Bifocal Lenses provide better peripheral vision as they are flatter with very less bulge.
 These lenses are thinner than standard lenses and up to 30% lighter in weight thus giving a clear & comfortable vision.